apache/skywalking-website/docs/README.md

   - header: Welcome Zhenxu Ke as a new committer
     content: Based on his continuous contributions, he has been voted as a new committer.
     time: June 17th, 2019
-  - header: RocketBot UI has been accepted as SkyWalking primary UI
-    content: New UI for SkyWalking
-    time: April 23th 2019